zoonk/.github/how-we-work/hiring.md

 ## Hiring

 At the moment, [I'm](https://github.com/wceolin) working solo on this project, trying to bootstrap it as much as I can.
 Therefore, I don't have any budget for hiring.
+[Learn more about Zoonk finances](../finances/README.md) and our [compension model](../finances/compensation.md) once we start hiring.

 ## Contributing